tarek-berkane/mishkal-App/README.md

 How does Mishkal App work:
 ----------------------
-Mishkal app  build in flutter using dart.
+Mishkal app  build in flutter using dart,
 Mishkal app based on http request from mishkal website , implement Mvc architecture .
 version 1.0